 A detail fragment that organizes additional data in a hierarchical fashion:

-Country or subdivision (a two-letter or code according to ISO 3166-1 or a four-letter code according to ISO 3166-2).
+Country or subdivision (a two-letter or code according to ISO 3166-1 [ISO3166] or a short and unique alphanumeric codes according to [ISO3166-2] ISO 3166-2).
 For an Akoma Ntoso XML representation, this value must correspond to the content of the element <FRBRcountry> in the metadata.

 Type of document.
 For an Akoma Ntoso XML representation, this value must correspond to the element immediately below the akomaNtoso root element (e.g., act, bill, or debateReport.).

 Any specification of document subtype, if appropriate.
-For an Akoma Ntoso XML representation, this value must correspond to the content of the element <FRBRsubtype> in the metadata.
+For an Akoma Ntoso XML representation, this value must correspond to the content of the element <FRBRsubtype> in the metadata or to the “name” attribute of the document.

-The emanating actor, unless implicitly deducible by the document type (e.g., acts and bills do not usually require actor, while ministerial decrees do).
+The emanating actor, unless implicitly deducible by the document type (e.g., acts and bills do not usually require actor, while ministerial decrees or European legislation do).
 For an Akoma Ntoso XML representation, this value must correspond to the content of the element <FRBRauthor> in the <FRBRWork> section of the metadata.

 Original creation date (expressed in YYYY-MM-DD format or just YYYY if the year is enough for identification purposes).
 For an Akoma Ntoso XML representation, this value must correspond to the content of element <FRBRdate> in the <FRBRExpression> section of the metadata.